GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_UNIT_SOURCE/README.md

 The above needs to be done repeatedly, until all model runs are completed.

+Note if you are running multiple source-zones, it may be preferable to use the alternative script [../../run_16.sh](../../run_16.sh).
+The latter is run from it's own directory, and has the advantage of being able to run models from more than one source-zone (if it doesn't find 16 models to run on a single source-zone).

 # Step 4

 Perform some basic checks that the models have run correctly.